“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 Watch me make this chocolate mousse from start to finish!

-However this year, I am not allowing us that option.
-20 years is a looooong time (although it doesn’t feel that long at all) and it’s the traditional “China” wedding anniversary.
+However, this year, I am not going to allow us that option.
+Twenty years is a long time (although it doesn’t feel that long at all), and it’s the traditional “China” wedding anniversary.
 It’s the anniversary year that celebrates the beautiful life and union you’ve created together.
-We are celebrating in a well-deserved grand fashion with a tropical getaway!!
+We’re celebrating in grand style with a well-deserved tropical getaway!

 easy chocolate mousse

 What does chocolate mousse have to do with my anniversary?
-Well, I have this special dinner I want to make to kick off our anniversary week.
-I’ve NEVER made this meal before so I’ve been practicing little portions here and there in secret.
+I have a special dinner I’d like to prepare to kick off our anniversary week.
+I’ve NEVER made this meal before, so I’ve been practicing little portions here and there in secret.

-I won’t discuss the full menu here because my husband is nosey and I don’t want him seeing it just yet, but the meal ends with a decadent, layered dessert.
-I’ve been trying to perfect every layer because it’s so over the top!
-I’ll post the finished recipe here later, but I’ve perfected the chocolate mousse layer and this is it!!
+I won’t discuss the full menu here because my husband is nosy and I don’t want him to see it just yet, but the meal ends with a decadent, layered dessert.
+I’ve been trying to perfect every layer because it’s so over-the-top!
+I’ll post the finished recipe here later, but I’ve perfected the chocolate mousse layer, and this is it!!

-I didn’t have a trusted classic chocolate mousse recipe in my stash and neither did my family members.
+I didn’t have a trusted classic chocolate mousse recipe in my stash, and neither did my family members.
 I turned to my trusty church cookbooks and the net!
-After trying five chocolate mousse recipes I found the BEST chocolate mouse ever by combing this recipe and this recipe!
+After trying five chocolate mousse recipes, I found the BEST chocolate mousse ever by combining this recipe and this recipe!

 fluffy chocolate mousse